-RZ-D has been subdivided into 32 excavation areas identified as RZ-D-01 through RZ-D-31 and RZ-D-1A, as listed in Table 1 and shown on Figure 1.
+RZ-D contains 30 main excavation areas, some of which have been subdivided, for a total of 46 excavation areas identified as RZ-D-01A through RZ-D-31, as listed in Table 1 and shown on Figure 1.
 Many of the excavation areas identified for RZ-D are constrained by various site features.
 This section describes in detail, on an excavation area-specific basis, the constraints for the proposed excavations.
-These constraints are also listed in Table 1 under "Excavation Boundary Modification."
+These constraints are also listed in Table 1 under "Excavation Boundary Modifications" and in Table 2 as "Exceptions."

-2.1.1 Buffer Strip Ponds GW-11 and WC-West and WC-East
+2.1.1 Buffer Strip for Ponds GW-11, WC-West, and WC-East

-A 50-foot wide buffer strip has been proposed by Tronox based on a geotechnical engineering analysis of the stability of the embankments around active Ponds GW-11, WC-West and WC-East.
-The proposed buffer strip extends from the toe-of-slope of the exterior slopes to 50 feet outside the toe-of-slope; see Figure 1 for location of the proposed engineering and institutional control area including the buffer strips.
-The purpose of the buffer strip is to protect the ponds currently in use by Tronox from slope instability potentially caused by undercutting the toe of embankments.
-The toe-of-slope of excavation areas abutting the buffer strip will coincide with the buffer strip boundary.
-Buffer strips are discussed further in Section 4, Engineering and Institutional Controls.
+A 35- to 40-foot wide buffer strip has been proposed by Tronox based on a geotechnical engineering analysis of the stability of the embankments around active Ponds GW-11, WC-West and WC-East.
+The purpose of the buffer strip is to protect the ponds currently in use by Tronox from potential slope instability caused by undercutting the toe of embankments.
+The proposed buffer strip extends from the toe of the existing embankments to the top-of-slope of proposed cut slopes.
+The proposed buffer strip has not yet been approved by NDEP.
+NDEP has directed Tronox to show the excavation areas ending at the existing toe of the embankment.
+Although Tronox has complied with this directive, Tronox intends to provide a buffer strip to protect the embankments from slope failure for reasons of maintaining Tronox operations and for worker and the public safety.
+It is Tronox's intent to come to agreement with NDEP regarding the details of the buffer strip.
+Buffer strips are discussed further in Section 4, Institutional and Engineering Controls.
 The engineering controls described in Section 4 will be constructed in accordance with the Project Plans and Specifications at the end of the remediation phase of work in RZ-D. A report presenting the findings of the geotechnical analysis is being prepared by Tronox and will be submitted as a stand-alone report.